-- Monthly premium: The amount you need to pay to stay covered by your insurance plan. - Deductible: The amount you must pay before your insurance company will start paying medical bills.
-Generally, your monthly premium and any copayments you are responsible for will not count toward your deductible. - Copayment: The amount you pay for every health service, procedure, or prescription, typically due at the time of service.
+- Monthly premium: The amount you must pay to stay covered by an insurance plan. - Deductible: The amount you must pay before your insurance company will start paying medical bills.
+Generally, your monthly premium and any copayments you are responsible for will not count towards your deductible. - Copayment: The amount you pay for every health service, procedure, or prescription, typically due at the time of service.
 Copayments will vary. - Coinsurance: The percentage of the total cost of a service, procedure, or prescription that you pay.
 It may be difficult to get information on the total cost before you receive the service, procedure, or prescription.
-Ask your healthcare professional or insurance company to estimate this cost for you. - Out-of-pocket maximum: The limit on what you must pay each year before your insurance company starts to pay 100% for your covered services. - Uncovered medical services, procedures, and prescriptions: You will need to pay 100% of services that are not covered by your insurance company. - "Off-label" treatment or medication: Your doctor may prescribe a treatment or medication that is considered "off-label."
+Ask your healthcare professional or insurance company to estimate this cost for you. - Out-of-pocket maximum: The limit on what you must pay each year before your insurance company starts to pay 100% for your covered services.
+This amount (plus your monthly premium) is the most you will pay in a given year for your covered healthcare costs.
+Once you have paid this amount, you will no longer have copayments or coinsurance costs. - Uncovered medical services, procedures, and prescriptions: You will need to pay 100% of services that are not covered by your insurance company. - "Off-label" treatment or medication: Your doctor may prescribe a treatment or medication that is considered "off-label."
 You might be responsible for the cost of "off-label" treatments or medications, even if they are typically covered by your insurance company.
 Work with your doctor to see if there is an alternative medication that will be just as effective.